httpwg/http-extensions/draft-ietf-httpbis-priority.md

 those HTTP responses, that it sends.

 HTTP/2 ({{?RFC7540}}) provides such a prioritization scheme.
-A client sends a series of PRIORITY frames to communicate to the server a “priority tree”; this represents the client's preferred ordering and weighted distribution of the bandwidth among the HTTP responses.
+A client sends a series of PRIORITY frames to communicate to the server a "priority tree"; this represents the client's preferred ordering and weighted distribution of the bandwidth among the HTTP responses.
 However, the design and implementation of this scheme has been observed to have shortcomings, explained in {{motivation}}.